How To Boil Crawfish: With Helpful Tips

 Purging Crawfish With Fresh Water

-All you do for this method is repeatedly rinse the crawfish, add water to the ice chest, then stir them around and drain until the water flows clear.
+All you do for this method is repeatedly rinse the crawfish, add water to the ice chest, stir them around, and drain until the water runs clear.

 Purging Crawfish With Salt Water

-When purging using salt, fill the ice chest with water a few inches above the crawfish.
+When purging with salt, fill the ice chest with water, leaving a few inches above the crawfish.
 Sprinkle half of a 26-ounce box of regular salt over the water, then stir the crawfish with a large paddle or long-handled spoon to mix well.
 Let them sit for about 5 to 10 minutes.

 This causes them to excrete anything in the digestive tract.
 It also cleans the outside of the shell.
 Keep flushing and rinsing with fresh water until the water looks clean.